HubBox Software Development Kit (SDK) Integration

 confirmationElement.name = collectPointData.name;

-// Optionally set map coordinates if you want component to show map
+// Optionally set map coordinates to show a map in the component

 confirmationElement.classList.remove('hubbox-hidden');